Compute

 5. (Optional) Select the Encryption option to encrypt the system disk during OS change.

 To enable encryption, click Create Xrole to assign KMS access permissions to EVS.
-If you have rights granting permission, assign the KMS access permissions to EVS.
-If you do not have the permission, contact the user having the security administrator rights to assign the KMS access permissions.
+If you have rights granting permissions, assign the KMS access permissions to EVS.
+If you do not have the required permissions, contact the user who has the Security Administrator permissions to assign the KMS access permissions.

 Encryption parameters are as follows: